sva-dsi/2016-fall-course/syllabus.md

 Try to do that and integrate your practice into the assignment below (add it to you bl.ocks account if you can!).

-Here is [an example using C3.JS for a categorical bar chart](http://bl.ocks.org/auremoser/6236a61e5383ab0bc71d).
+Here is [an example using C3.JS for a time-sereis line chart](http://bl.ocks.org/auremoser/0d84614ac07aaa47e803).
 If you feel like this is more relevant to your dataset, you can use that template too.

 ####ASSIGNMENT
 1. Find some time-series or statistical data.